Anvi98/semEval2024_code/README.md

 # semEval2024: Semantic Textual Relatedness - Pinealai Code
 ## Description Task 1 English
 A shared task on automatically detecting the degree of semantic relatedness between pairs of sentences.
 New textual datasets will be provided for Afrikaans, Algerian Arabic, Amharic, English, Hausa, Hindi, Indonesian, Kinyarwanda, Marathi, Moroccan Arabic, Modern Standard Arabic, Punjabi, Spanish, and Telugu.

+Link of the shared task: [SemEval2024](https://github.com/semantic-textual-relatedness/Semantic_Relatedness_SemEval2024)

 ## Main objective
 The main objective for us, was to identify and find features and explainable way of the impact of those features in predicting semantic textual similarity in English.